elunna/nerfhack-changelog/README.md

 * Reverse the name of the HACKEM MUCHE scroll
 * Cursed scrolls of remove curse will curse items.
 * Scrolls of genocide only clear a single monster species on the level (uncursed) or globally (blessed) (Un)
 * Endgame genocide nerf.
+  * Monsters cannot be truly genocided after entering the planes.
+  * Any scrolls of genocide read in the endgame will be uncursed and their effectiveness depends on the monster's proximity to the hero.
+Targeted monsters within 2 squares of the hero are guaranteed kills, but further distance decreases the chance of success.
-Monsters cannot be fully genocided after entering the planes.
-Any genocides executed in the end game will be uncursed and only have a 1 in 4 chance of destroying each monster of that species.
-This is a soft counter to the plane of water genocide strategy that most players employ.
+  * This is a soft counter to the plane of water genocide strategy that most players employ.
 Players can still genocide ; before entering the planes, but beware, there might be more dangerous replacements waiting for them.
 * Enchant armor: Ability to choose worn piece of armor to enchant/repair (Evil)
 * Give enchanting vibrate warning for all weapons/armor (Dyna)
 * Blessed scroll of destroy armor asks which armor to destroy (xnh)